No. 4 TCU finishes undefeated regular season with 62-14 rout

 Iowa State: The Cyclones play their 2023 season opener at home vs. Northern Iowa on Sept.
 2

-TCU: The Frogs only have to go about 20 miles from campus to play the Big 12 championship game at AT&T Stadium.
+TCU: The Frogs only have to go about 20 miles from campus to play the Big 12 championship game at AT&T Stadium next Saturday.